inducer/meshpy/doc/reference.rst

 .. class:: ForeignArray

+    Note that :class:`ForeignArray` instances are not usually created by users, and :class:`ForeignArray`  is not a class name available in MeshPy.
+It is just used to explain the interface provided.

     Almost all input and output data in MeshPy can be accessed using the :class:`ForeignArray` interface.
 It is called "foreign" because it provides access to an area of memory accessible by a pointer managed by an